 ● Kyle is caring and cherishes his younger sibling Ike(even however Ike’s adopted).

 ● Cartman is a racist, hippie detesting egomaniac, and Kenny can be known as a deviant of sorts, as in a scene he should have passed on from autoerotic suffocation.

 Aside from the significant characters, even the optional characters are given enough weightage in the show.
 Some of them, like Butters, had their own one of a kind episode.

-Other great characters include Randy Marsh, Stan’s father who is almost as irrational as Cartman, Mr. Mackey, a bobblehead who tries to be a smart counselor and of course Mr./Mrs. Garrison.
+Other great characters include Randy Marsh, Stan’s father who is almost as irrational as Cartman, Mr Mackey, a bobblehead who tries to be a smart counsellor and of course Mr./Mrs. Garrison.